LucasBorza/network-notebook/Documentation/BGP.md

 BGP selects a **single** best path to a destination, and inserts it in the IP routing table.
 IP datagrams are only forwarded based on routes in the IP table, NOT by the routes in the BGP table.

 Since each distinct prefix is a unique destination, BGP will select and advertise only a single best path.
-To decide which is the \'best path\', BGP uses an extensive tie-breaking algorithm.
+To decide which is the 'best path', BGP uses an extensive tie-breaking algorithm.
 At each step, BGP seeks to break a tie between metrics.
 The selection process ends at the point where a tie between routes is broken.

 Attributes are assigned to routes and then the path vector algorithm is performed to insert the appropriate route into the IP routing table.